Different Types of Forests in India

 Difference Between Tropical Evergreen and Tropical Deciduous Forest

-The main difference between Tropical Evergreen Forests vs Tropical Deciduous Forests are:
+The main differences between Tropical Evergreen Forests vs Tropical Deciduous Forests are:

 Different Types of Natural Vegetation in India